 There are over 360,000 motorcycles registered in the Commonwealth of Pennsylvania and more than 800,000 licensed motorcyclists.
 Most bikers fulfill their basic duty of care owed to others on the road.
 Unfortunately, the biggest danger to motorcyclists in Pennsylvania is often not their own misconduct, but rather that of other drivers who fail to give them the space and respect state law entitles them to.

-If a reckless or careless driver struck you recently while you were riding your motorcycle, a dedicated attorney at Ostroff Injury Law can help you pursue fair financial recovery for your injuries and losses.
+If a reckless or careless driver struck you recently while you were riding your motorcycle, a dedicated attorney at Ostroff Godshall Injury and Accident Lawyers can help you pursue fair financial recovery for your injuries and losses.
 We have handled hundreds of cases like these, including a case for an individual who suffered broken ribs, a lung injury, and a broken leg in a motorcycle wreck.
 In only four months, we were able to obtain $250,000 for this client, which was all of the available insurance.
 To learn more about how a Norristown motorcycle accident lawyer at our office can seek out the payments you need and deserve, contact us today.

 How Negligence Can Cause Motorcycle Wrecks